alexBlakeGoudemond/chatterbox-webhook-relay/api/chatterbox-api/ChatterboxApiREADME.md

      -d '{"ping":"hello"}'
 ```

 You should see a valid response!
+(Or an expected issue, like `Missing signature` for missing `X-Hub-Signature-256` header)

 ## Create and test with LocalTunnel